manbaritone/amber-installer/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)

-This repository provides a Bash script to install Amber and AmberTools with various build configurations (CPU/GPU and MPI/Non-MPI).
+This repository provides a Bash script to install Amber and AmberTools for Linux with various build configurations (CPU/GPU and MPI/Non-MPI).
 The script also manages the Miniforge/Conda environment setup, ensuring a smooth and automated installation process.

 ## Features